© Anna Eyler + Nicolas Lapointe 2021

 I consider cyberspace---in its immateriality, atemporality, and connectivity---as a convergence of the technological/mystical.
 In my recent work, I seek to create a dialogue between the virtual and the actual.
 Screens function as windows onto computer-generated environments, conflating the architectures of physical and virtual spaces.
 At the same time, stark, mechanical structures recall the polish and precision of industrial and scientific production.
 By appropriating the visual language of science and combining it with esoteric content, I aim to open up a dialogue on mysticism and authenticity in the digital age.

 Working in sculpture and new media, Anna Eyler and Nicolas Lapointe maintain independent and collaborative artistic practices.
 The duo have participated in residencies with Espace Projet (Montréal, 2015), Verticale (Laval, 2018), and the Bòlit: Centre d'Art Contemporani (Catalonia, 2019).
-Recent two-person exhibitions include beyond différance, and now at Ace Art Inc. (Winnipeg, 2016) and void loop () at the City Hall Art Gallery (Ottawa, 2018).
-Recent group exhibitions include Le Large at Galérie AVE (Montréal, 2019), the Place Publique festival at the Fonderie Darling (Montréal, 2020) and the Athens Digital Art Festival (Athens, 2020).
+Recent two-person exhibitions include void loop () at the City Hall Art Gallery (Ottawa, 2018) and of the mountain and the ravine at White Water Gallery (North Bay, 2020).
+Recent group exhibitions include the Place Publique festival at the Fonderie Darling (Montréal, 2020), the Athens Digital Art Festival (Athens, 2020), and Sight & Sound at Eastern Bloc (2021).

 h3ll | Anna Eyler + Nicolas Lapointe | 2021 | website | h3ll.ca/